 Tips to avoid pickpocketing in Amsterdam

 - Always keep your bag close to your body and closed.

 - Don’t use a big wallet.
 Don’t carry more money than you need.

-- Don’t leave your bag or jacket with wallet unattended in the dressing room of a shop, a fast food restaurant, bar or club (all clubs offer paid cloak rooms) or hanging from a baby stroller.
+- Don’t leave your bag or jacket with wallet or phone unattended in the dressing room of a shop, a fast-food restaurant, bar or club (all clubs offer paid cloakrooms) or hanging from a baby stroller.

 - Pickpockets either try to get into your bag or pocket when you are distracted or they try to distract you.
-Be very careful when you are a tourist and someone asks you direction at Central Station (you probably look like a tourist and information stands are everywhere, so why would anyone approach you to ask directions?).
-Or they point out a ‘spot’ on your clothing.
-Or when then exit the tram, they ‘fall’ and while you help out, they take your wallet out of your bag.
-Usually they work in teams, so when one person is talking to you, the other has already robs you.
+Be very careful when you are a tourist and someone asks you directions.
+You probably look like a tourist so why would anyone approach you to ask directions?